calebdre/notes/us-history/test1/Beginnings-of-the-slave-trade.md

     + ideas of racism is created when slave trades buy/sell slaves
     + used to justify domination
     + europeans view the situation from their cultural background: they're christian so light (them) must be right so dark is bad.
 Also, they're not christian

+## 1670s-1690s: the Terrible Transition
+> What explains the transition that the colonies went through to rely on slaves

+> How does the creation of a slave society create a new artistocracy?

+#### Since tobacco was the saving grace of colonies, they needed lots of labor to produce it
+    + enslaving native americans was not an option
+    + indentured servants were used at first, but this becomes a problem
+        * when servants are freed, they are taxed, have no say in politics, get bad land.
+        * they begin revolting against social elites
+        * subjugating them won't work because they're englishmen too with basic rights
+    + they can do tap into the triangle trade, but the investment price is steep (but it had benefits too)

+#### A slave society creates a political artistocracy
+    + slaveowners can establish their dominance by acts of violence against their slaves
+    + other people are working for the slave-owner, so they have a lot of free time and become very well read - a political philosopher evem